andrewwhite5/Agent_Codes/README.md

 # Agent Codes
+###Looking at agent unavailable codes on phones for call center

 The purpose of this project is to simplify the process for organizing agent data in regards to time spent in various codes on phone software.